Romeo und Julia

 Christian Schmidt, Bühnenbild

 Christian Schmidt, geboren in Coburg, studierte an der Akademie der Bildenden Künste in Wien bei Erich Wonder.
 Eine enge Zusammenarbeit verbindet ihn mit dem Regisseur Claus Guth.
-Neben einem Mozart/Da Ponte-Zyklus und Fidelio für die Salzburger Festspiele sowie Der fliegende Holländer bei den Bayreuther Festspielen entstanden Inszenierungen für die Mailänder Scala (Die Frau ohne Schatten und Lohengrin), die Opéra de Paris (Rigoletto), das Liceu Barcelona (Parsifal), das Opernhaus Zürich (u.a.
-Tristan und Isolde, Ariane e Barbe-Bleu und Ariadne auf Naxos), die Berliner Staatsoper (The Turn of the Screw), die Oper Frankfurt (u.a.
-Der Rosenkavalier, Daphne) und das Theater an der Wien (u.a.
-Messiah, Lazarus, L’incoronazione di Poppea).
-2017 sind Rodelinda am Teatro Real Madrid und La clemenza di Tito beim Glyndebourne Festival geplant.
-Ausserdem arbeitet Christian Schmidt mit Hans Neuenfels, Christof Loy (u.a.
-I Capuleti e i Montecchi in Zürich) und Andreas Homoki (Das schlaue Füchslein an der Komischen Oper, Juliette in Zürich) zusammen.
-Für das Ballett Zürich schuf er das Bühnenbild zu Christian Spucks Romeo und Julia.
+Neben einem Mozart/Da Ponte-Zyklus und Fidelio für die Salzburger Festspiele sowie Der fliegende Holländer bei den Bayreuther Festspielen entstanden Inszenierungen für die Mailänder Scala (Die Frau ohne Schatten und Lohengrin), die Opéra de Paris (Rigoletto, La bohème, Berenice), das Liceu Barcelona (Parsifal), das Opernhaus Zürich (u.a.
+Tristan und Isolde, Ariane et Barbe-Bleu und Ariadne auf Naxos), die Berliner Staatsoper (The Turn of the Screw), die Oper Frankfurt (u. a.
+Der Rosenkavalier, Daphne, Die lustige Witwe), das Theater an der Wien (u.a.
+Orlando, Saul, Messiah, L’incoronazione di Poppea), das Teatro Real Madrid (Rodelinda) und das Glyndebourne Festival (La clemenza di Tito).
+Ausserdem arbeitet Christian Schmidt mit Hans Neuenfels (Pique Dame in Salzburg), Christof Loy (u.a.
+I Capuleti e i Montecchi in Zürich, Tosca in Helsinki), Andreas Homoki (Das schlaue Füchslein an der Komischen Oper, Juliette in Zürich), Amélie Niermeyer (Otello in München, Rusalka in Wien) und Shirin Neshat (Aida in Salzburg) zusammen.
+Für das Ballett Zürich schuf er die Bühnenbilder zu Christian Spucks Romeo und Julia und Messa da Requiem.

 Emma Ryott, Kostüme